Why This Quest Defines Your Endgame

 Here’s the critical truth most guides bury: the negotiation itself is the easy part.
 The hard work happens long before you enter that room.
 Miss these prerequisites, and you’ll never even get the option to unite the factions.

-Prerequisite #1: Keep the Delegates Alive (Greater Tranquility Station)
+Prerequisite #1: Keep the Delegates Alive (‘Fiends in High Places’)

-The situation: De Vries has assassination plans targeting faction delegates at Greater Tranquility Station.
+The situation: During the main quest “Fiends in High Places,” Augustine De Vries has assassination plans targeting faction delegates.
 If these delegates die, the cooperation path becomes impossible—dead people don’t negotiate.

 Your options: